iExecBlockchainComputing/iexec-sdk/README.md

-optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value). optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value). optional key `ipfsGateway` set the url of the IPFS gateway used by the SDK cli on each chain (overwrite default value). optional key `bridge` set the bridge used by the SDK cli when working with bridged networks (sidechain). `bridge.contract` set the address of the RLC bridge on the chain, `bridge.bridgedNetworkId` set the reference to the briged network specified by `id`. optional key `native` specify whether or not the chain native token is RLC (overwrite default value).
+optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value). optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value). optional key `ipfsGateway` set the url of the IPFS gateway used by the SDK cli on each chain (overwrite default value). optional key `bridge` set the bridge used by the SDK cli when working with bridged networks (sidechain). `bridge.contract` set the address of the RLC bridge on the chain, `bridge.bridgedChainId` set the reference to the bridged network specified by `id`. optional key `native` specify whether or not the chain native token is RLC (overwrite default value).

 ```json